-After several more years of planning and negotiation, the YCWA reached an agreement with PG&E (along with the contractor and engineer) to jointly purchase sufficient Series B subordinate lien revenue bonds to close the actual funding gap at completion of construction.
-The revised plan eliminated the proposed New Bullards Bar Power Plant, and proposed replacing the old PG&E Colgate Power Plant and tunnel with larger facilities.
-To save additional money, an irrigation diversion dam and canals, the New Narrows afterbay, and other project amenities were eliminated (YCWA n.d.).
+After several more years of planning and negotiation, YCWA reached an agreement with PG&E (along with the contractor and engineer) to jointly purchase sufficient Series B subordinate lien revenue bonds to close the actual funding gap at completion of construction.
+Series A Bonds were sold to a single bidder on May 24, 1966, - Blyth & Co. and Smith-Barney Inc. of San Francisco (YCWA n.d.).
+To save money, a revised construction plan was created that eliminated the proposed New Bullards Bar Power Plant, and proposed replacing the Colgate Powerhouse and tunnel with larger facilities.
+To save additional money, an irrigation diversion dam and canals, the New Narrows afterbay, and other project amenities were also eliminated (YCWA n.d.).
 Irrigation diversions and the canals would be left for a later stage of construction.

 By late 1969, workers completed construction on New Bullards Bar Dam and water was being stored in the new reservoir.
 In early 1970, workers completed the New Colgate Powerhouse and began trial tests to produce electricity.
-Workers installed two 18-foot Pelton water wheels in the powerhouse, which are among the largest in the world (YCWA 1996).
-The
+Workers installed two 18-ft Pelton water wheels in the powerhouse, which are among the largest in the world (YCWA 1996).

-Pelton wheel is a simple design comprised of dual-hemisphere cups surrounding a rotating wheel.
-This design was employed at numerous powerhouses The Pelton wheel was one of several different types utilized in California, where low-head turbines were not practical as they operated on high volumes of water.
-Due to California's hydrographic setting, the high volumes of water necessary to operate low-head turbines were not present (JRP and Caltrans 2000:51).
-After traveling through the penstock, a spigot directs water at the wheel, which is attached to a generator.
-One benefit of this design is its wide range of applications, as the wheels can be made in any size to generate power through the application of very small to very large amounts of water (Hubbard 2007:20-25).
 Within a month, cracks in the stainless steel runner resulted in the need to shut down the number two unit.
-Crews working 24 hours a day made the repairs, and within three weeks, the powerhouse was once again in use.
-On June 30, 1970, YCWA's construction of the Project was complete, and New Bullards Bar Reservoir was opened to the public (Mountain Messenger 1970).
+Crews working 24 hours a day made the repairs, and within 3 weeks, the powerhouse was once again in use.
+On June 30, 1970, YCWA's construction of the Project was complete, and the New Bullards Bar Reservoir was opened to the public (Mountain Messenger 1970).